-Press MUTE or the UNMUTE menu button.
+Press MUTE .

 Group Listen Using the Speaker

 With the Group Listen feature, you can transmit a conversation over the speaker while you use the handset or headset to continue speaking.
 This allows other people to hear the caller while the caller can only hear you.